Updated: Nov 7

 You'll want to put this on your Thanksgiving menu!
 It's easy, delicious, soothing and will make your guests really happy because it's bursting with flavor.
 It's packed with healing ingredients from ginger to garlic to pumpkin.
 If you want to add even more goodness to it, top it with cilantro or basil.
 You could also stir in some spinach after it's blended for a creamy spinach pumpkin soup.

 This is a go-to soup, even when it's not Thanksgiving.
 It's simple, delicious, and hearty, making it a winter staple.
-Top it with nutritional yeast, pepitas, or mix in some cashew cream (yum!).
+Top it with nutritional yeast, pepitas or pumpkin seeds, or mix in some cashew cream (yum!).

 Bonus recipes that are perfect for Thanksgiving!

 Magical Mushroom Gravy (prep time: 15 minutes, cook time: 20 minutes)